urql-graphql/urql-devtools/README.md

 ## Contributing

 Have experience working with devtools extensions or want to get involved?
-Check out our [contributing](./CONTRIBUTING.md) docs to get started.
+Check out our [contributing](./CONTRIBUTING.md) docs to get started, information on setting up the project can be found [here](https://github.com/FormidableLabs/urql-devtools/blob/master/DEVELOPMENT.md).